 Take a look at the paid channel report in your analytics account, and use the “second dimension: search queries” filter to see the actual query used by a searcher, and take a look at the metrics for each.
 Target keyword which have high engagement and result in a conversion.
 There’s bound to be more people looking for the same solution!

-7. Perform bid optimization to improve PPC performance
+7. Optimize bids to improve PPC performance

 8. Optimize your landing pages